pavelgordon/babbel2anki-chrome-extension/README.md

 Now with `Anki Desktop` with `AnkiConnect` addon being set up:
 1. Go to: `chrome://extensions`, enable Developer mode and load `app` as an unpacked extension.
-1. Optional: Set custom deck name and enable/disable auto-sync mode by clicking on extension, there is a popup with settings.
+1. Optional: Set custom deck name, there is a popup with settings.
+Auto-sync mode in work.

 ![image](https://user-images.githubusercontent.com/2462444/80767209-ae36fe80-8b47-11ea-8798-53a8541cfbb0.png)
 1. Login to Babbel and open [`Review section of Babbel`](https://my.babbel.com/review-manager?ref=navbar ).
 It opens a review section of a selected language.
 - `Sync with Anki` is a new button coming from `Babbel2Anki` which allows to manually sync to configured deck.
-- `auto-sync` enabled option performs sync to configured deck every 30 seconds.
+- ~~`auto-sync` enabled option performs sync to configured deck every 30 seconds.~~ WIP
 ![image](https://user-images.githubusercontent.com/2462444/80767502-564cc780-8b48-11ea-954a-98a3fff83e0d.png)
 1. `Babbel2Anki` will:
     -  Create a deck with name `BabbelDeck`(if such deck already exists, nothing happens)
     -  Create a card template (model) with name `BabbelModel` and all necessary fields (if such model already exists, nothing happens)
-    -  Adds **all** learned `My vocab` words to deck `BabbelDeck`.
+    -  Adds words from current open page in `My vocab` words to deck `BabbelDeck`.
 Adds only new words(which are not in the deck).
-    -  Shows notification about an amount of **new** words which were saved in Anki (e.g. if notification says that new words/total words is 10/50 - means that other 40 words are duplicates).
+    -  Shows notification about an amount of **new** words which were saved in Anki (e.g. if notification says that new words/total words is 10/50 - means that other 40 words are already in Anki deck).
 ![image](https://user-images.githubusercontent.com/2462444/80767663-b5124100-8b48-11ea-9d6b-c8beb3f6aa51.png)
 1. Check Anki Desktop for `BabbelDeck`:
 ![image](https://user-images.githubusercontent.com/2462444/80614070-4e086580-8a3e-11ea-8b5c-cf847e1e29eb.png)